 1 cup homemade creamy cashew milk (see recipe below) *

 Whisk together the chickpea flour and arrowroot powder in a bowl.
 Slowly pour the cashew milk in and continuously whisk until a smooth batter forms.

-For a plain crepe: Heat up a nonstick skillet and brush with high heat oil or vegan butter.
+For a plain crepe: Heat up a nonstick or cast iron skillet and brush with high heat oil or vegan butter.
 Pour about 1/3 cup of batter onto the surface of the skillet.
 Lift it up and swirl it around so it spreads out to the edges of the skillet.
 Cook the first side until you see the chickpea batter becoming dry-ish.
 Flip it over and cook the second side.

-For an omelette: Heat up a nonstick skillet and brush with high heat oil or vegan butter.
+For an omelette: Heat up a nonstick or cast iron skillet and brush with high heat oil or vegan butter.
 Pour about 1/3 cup of batter onto the surface of the skillet.
 Lift it up and swirl it around so it spreads out to the edges of the skillet.
 Cook the first side until you see the chickpea batter becoming dry-ish.
 Flip it over.
 Drop some Kite Hill cheese down on half of the crepe and after a few seconds fold the top over heating the cheese through.